djmcgill/form/README.md

-A library for splitting apart large files with multiple modules.
-Intended for use with svd2rust.
+A library for splitting apart a large file with multiple modules into the idiomatic rust directory structure, intended for use with svd2rust.
+First argument is the directory that you want the lib.rs file in.
+The file contents are received via stdin.
+Creates a lib.rs as well as a subdirectory structure in the target directory.
+It's advised (but not necessary) to use scalafmt afterwards.
+Currently doesn't support nested modules (they are not altered at all).
+Does not create the cargo project or the cargo manifest file.